-Strengthening a weak tooth: If your tooth has been compromised through decay, or other damage, a crown may be used to protect it from further damage, and restore strength to it.
-This will often be recommended if you have undergone root canal treatment on a tooth.
+Strengthening a weak tooth: If your tooth has been compromised by decay, or other damage, a crown may be used to protect it from further damage, and restore strength to your tooth.
+This treatment will often be recommended if you have undergone root canal treatment on a tooth.

 Anchoring a dental bridge: As mentioned above, dental bridges are anchored in place by a crown or crowns on the surrounding teeth.

 Covering a dental implant: Thanks to the wonders of modern dentistry, it is now possible to replace missing teeth with dental implants.
 A bio-compatible titanium rod is placed into the site of the missing tooth, replacing the root.
-Once this has osseointegrated into the jaw, a dental crown is then attached to mimic the look and function of the natural tooth.
+Once the titanium component has osseointegrated into the jaw, a dental crown is then attached to mimic the look and function of the natural tooth as much as possible.

 Aesthetics: Sometimes dental crowns can be used for purely cosmetic reasons.
 Where there is significant damage to a tooth, dental crowns provide a more comprehensive cosmetic solution than veneers.